Bereavement Support Payment

 Changes to Bereavement Support Payment

-You may now be eligible to a backdated claim of Bereavement Support Payment at the higher rate if you meet the following criteria:
+You may be able to get backdated payments of Bereavement Support Payment if:

-- if you and your partner were living together as if you were married at the time of your partner’s death on or after 06 April 2017
+- when your partner died, you were living together as if you were married

 If you want to find out any more information, contact the Bereavement Service.